luispedro/metarabbit/draft-productivity.rst

 patients (although less now than it did in the past).
 However, if you have a really intelectually intensive job in the modern economy, it does not.

+In my line of work, in particular, just performing shallow tasks won't cut it.
+At some point, you need more and faster progress.
+You need deep thinking and breakthroughs.

-Next comes the most interesting aspect of this model (in the sense that it is obvious to me, but left out of discussions): *Hotloading* phase.
-This a mental aspect, where you wrap your head around the details of a project/problem.
-This is best achieved as a side-effect from working on basic tasks or from attempting breakthroughs and it is hard to achieve directly.
-Moreover, it takes some time.
+However, and this is the important point of this model, I cannot do this on a cold cache.
+I can only really get there when I have wrapped my head around the details of a project/problem.
+This is best achieved as a side-effect from working on shallow tasks or from failed attempts at breakthroughs.
+Moreover, it takes some time and it does not lend itself to being partioned into discrete tasks.

-When I switch projects to something I have not worked at for a while [#]_, it sometimes **takes me a full week or more just to get my head around it again**.
-Even coming back from the week-end, it takes a few hours to get all of it back.
-I think I've got it and then make silly mistake because I forgot that in this special project the normalization of the input was done slightly differently so I waste a full day on something stupid; I spend more time looking up basic information, I make changes to code which need to be reverted because I forgot why the code was doing what it was doing.
+When I switch projects to something I have not worked at for a while [#]_, it sometimes **takes me a full week or more just to get the details back in my head**.
+Even coming back from the week-end, it takes a few hours to get back to where I was on Friday.
+I sometimes think I've got it and then make silly mistake because I forgot that in this particular project, some aspect was done slightly differently from what is usual so I have wasted a full day on something stupid; I spend more time looking up basic information, I make changes to code which need to be reverted because I forgot why the code was doing what it was doing.
 (For the programmers in the audience, think about switching to a programming language you know well but have not used for a few months.
 You are now calling the ``size`` method instead of ``length`` to get the number of elements of a vector, looking up library functions you used to know by heart, &c)

-Only when I finally have the project in my head, does the typical widget model appear to me: *breakthroughs* are now easy and I am very productive.
+Only when I finally have the project in my head, does the typical widget model appear to me: *breakthroughs* are now easy and I am very productive for the first few hours of investment.
 I can manipulate the concepts in your head and translate them to actual analysis, I remember pitfalls automatically, do not fall through them, and things are good.
 I can try new things easily without breaking up everything else (of course, they are not all successful attempts, but I am iterating fast).

-However, you cannot get to this phase without hotloading.
+However, I cannot get to this phase without a preparatory phase.
 I often have my best ideas on the bus.
 I have been struggling with something for the whole afternoon, and on the bus on my way home, I finally see the solution.
 However, **if I just rode the bus around town all day, I would not be very productive**.
 Loading the project into memory is a vital phase of the process.
 Only then can